 Making a difference to your school

-I have always been passionate about teaching children to read which is probably why I have taught for 20+ years in an infant/Key Stage 1 classroom.
+I have always been passionate about teaching children to read, which is why I have taught for more than 20 years in infant and Key Stage 1 classrooms.
 I decided to do the OCR course so that I would be in a better position to help children who were really struggling to make sense of print.
-I also wanted to be able to assess children for dyslexia both within the school and, looking to the future, on a private basis.
+I also wanted to be able to assess children for dyslexia both within the school and, looking to the future, in a private capacity.

 I wasn’t sure about studying again initially – it had been over 20 years since I last wrote an essay!
 But I needn’t have worried.
-I thoroughly enjoyed every moment of year one – in fact it was great to study again and I wasn’t as rusty as I thought I would be!
+I thoroughly enjoyed every moment – in fact it was great to study again and I wasn’t as rusty as I thought I would be.
 I suppose studying is a bit like riding a bike, you never forget.

 OCR’s impact on my practice

-I teach in a small village primary school with just less than 100 children on roll.
-I have been the SENCO since I joined the school in 2000 but my role has been to co-ordinate rather than to teach children with special educational needs.
+I teach in a small village primary school with just less than 100 children in total.
+I have been the SENCo since I joined the school in 2000 but my role has been to co-ordinate rather than to teach children with special educational needs.
 However, this year, the head felt that because of my OCR training, it would be sensible for me to actually teach children with reading and spelling difficulties.
-I therefore have the luxury of being out of the class and working with individual children/ small groups putting into practice all I have learnt over the last year.
+I therefore have the luxury of being out of the class and working with individual children and small groups putting into practice all I have learnt over the last year.
 What a privilege!
 I am working with children with dyslexia, children with reading and spelling difficulties (as yet undiagnosed) and booster groups.
-We are only four weeks into term and already there are small success stories.
 My only problem is sleeping – my enthusiasm is keeping me awake at night.
-New ideas for inspiring children are great but I wish they’d stick to daylight hours!

-Candidates complete coursework and undertake assessment and practical teaching practice.
-Qualifications are internally assessed and externally verified by OCR.
+You will be assessed on coursework and observations of your teaching practice.
+All qualifications are internally assessed and externally verified by OCR.

 Facilities and Special Features

-- combining the theoretical knowledge underpinning the identification, assessment and teaching of dyslexic learners with the practical skills needed to provide appropriate support
+This course combines the theoretical knowledge underpinning the identification, assessment and teaching of dyslexic learners with the practical skills you need to provide the appropriate support.

 How to apply